tianocore/edk2/EdkShellPkg/ReadMe.txt

    would not fix.
 Just fix the case of the file to match its usage and you should be able to compile.

+5. If you need to use the binaries that are built from this package, be sure to update platform FDF file to replace the binaries from EdkShellBinPkg.